daniel-moderiano/personal-portfolio/README.md

 ### Technologies used

 In keeping with the goals of this portfolio, the tech stack used here is minimal.
 This provides a seamless user experience to everyone, including those users with JavaScript disabled.
+The tech stack includes:

 * HTML
 * CSS
 * Tailwind CSS
-* Netlify (deployment)
+* Netlify (deployment and form handling)

-**No JavaScript or frameworks!**
+I hope you enjoy browsing the portfolio.
 Thanks for visiting!